 Ginger is inappropriately called ginger root, but what is actually used is the rhizome of the plant.
 From the rhizome, spring upright, grass-like leaves.
 As the plant grows, new rhizomes are produced.

 As mentioned, usually the plant is cultivated in soil, but can you grow ginger in water?
 Yes, ginger does grow in water.
 In fact, growing ginger in water has advantages over traditional cultivation.
 Growing hydroponic ginger plants takes less maintenance and less space.

 To start, you will not be rooting the ginger in water.
 Although for the majority of the plant’s life, it will be grown hydroponically, it is best to root a piece of the rhizome in compost first and then move it to a hydroponic system later.

 Prepare your hydroponic system to receive the ginger plants.
-They need about 1 square foot (.09 sq. m.) of growing room per plant.
-The tray you will be placing the plants in should be between 4-6 inches (10-15 cm.) deep.
+They need about 1 square foot (929 sq. cm.) of growing room per plant.
+The tray you will be placing the plants in should be between 4 and 6 inches (10-15 cm.) deep.

 Continue to check to see if the rhizomes have germinated.
 When they have produced stems and some leaves, remove the strongest plants from the soil and rinse off their roots.

-Hook up the hydroponic system to water and feed the plants about every 2 hours using a standard hydroponic nutrient solution.
+Hook up the hydroponic system to water and feed the plants about every two hours using a standard hydroponic nutrient solution.
 Keep the pH of the fluid between 5.5 and 8.0.
-Give the plants about 18 hours of light per day, allowing them to rest for 8 hours.
+Give the plants about 18 hours of light per day, allowing them to rest for eight hours.

-Within about 4 months, the plants will have produced rhizomes and can be harvested.
-Harvest the rhizomes, wash and dry them and store them in a cool, dry area.
+Within about four months, the plants will have produced rhizomes and can be harvested.
+Harvest the rhizomes, wash and dry them, and store them in a cool, dry area.